LTSC Sleep Apnoea Program

 An area of concern for all drivers, the general public and all industries for that matter is Sleep Apnea.

-LTSC have partnered with Fit for Duty to bring the membership easy access to sleep apnoea testing at a subsidised rate.
-Fit for Duty believe the screening and treatment of Obstructive Sleep Apnoea (OSA) is a critical part of and fatigue mitigation program in the 24/7 sector.
+LTSC have partnered with Fit for Duty and Alert at Work to bring the membership easy access to sleep apnoea testing at a subsidised rate.
+Fit for Duty and Alert at Work both believe the screening and treatment of Obstructive Sleep Apnoea (OSA) is a critical part of and fatigue mitigation program in the 24/7 sector.
 Therefore they offer a complete turn-key service for the diagnosis and treatment of OSA in the commercial transport sector.

 Please see the resources below for more information on the LTSC Sleep Apnoea Program